Awale-Abdi/Anthromadness_EC_Nubia_post/README.md

   - removes Ethio-HG/Mota-related ancestry from PN samples
   - rescales remaining components proportionally
   - outputs both individual-sample and average ancestry matrices
-  - Several PCA figures and charts were manually refined in Inkscape for publication-quality visuals
+- Finally, several PCA figures and charts were manually refined **in Inkscape to create quality visuals**

 ## **How to Use**